stijn-dejongh/lovecraft_public_domain/raw_converts/tas.md

 each century.
 The splashing surf still glistened bright, and the swirling eddies were still there, but a doom of dryness hung over the whole watery expanse.
 However, the shrinkage could not have been detected save by instruments more delicate than any then known to the race.
-Even had the people realized the ocean&rsquo;s contraction, it is not likely that any vast alarm or great disturbance would have resulted, for the losses were so slight, and the seas so great.&nbsp;.&nbsp;.&nbsp;.
+Even had the people realized the ocean's contraction, it is not likely that any vast alarm or great disturbance would have resulted, for the losses were so slight, and the seas so great. . . .
-Only a few inches during many centuries&mdash;but in many centuries; increasing&mdash;
+Only a few inches during many centuries--but in many centuries; increasing--

     *  *  *